I run 3 Hugo blogs for different purposes.

 │ └── _index.en.md

-Pages without translations fall back to the default language (ko).
+Pages without translations fall back to the default language (Korean).
 It is more practical to translate only key pages rather than everything.
+Translating the app description page, privacy policy, and terms of service is sufficient to pass review.

 Netlify Deployment